Introduction: Understanding Plantar Fasciitis for Working Adults

 Best Time to Try on Shoes

-Shop for work shoes in the afternoon or evening when your feet are slightly swollen – similar to how they'll be during a long workday.
-This ensures you get a fit that remains comfortable throughout your shift.
+Shop for work shoes in the afternoon or evening when your feet are slightly swollen, similar to how they'll be during a long workday.
+This helps you land a fit that stays good throughout your shift.

 Wear the socks you typically use at work when trying on new shoes.
 The thickness of your socks can significantly impact fit.